0dayCIA/Telegrambot/README.md

 # Telegrambot

-Information about The bot This bot Convert any sentence you want to a qr code,
+# Information
+you can Convert Any sentence to Qr code with that bot.

+# tutorial

 1 • Go to @BotFather in telegram